StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 DAS Trader Pro is a desktop trading platform built for professional direct-access trading.
 Traders who wish to use DAS Trader Pro can either a) open an account with an online broker that supports the third-party platform, or b) purchase market data through DAS directly and use the platform for analysis only with no trading.

 The app lets traders route orders to over 100 market makers with latency-sensitive order validation.
 Though that’s a critical feature for professional traders trying to move large positions, the monthly cost of $100 or even more will offset any better executions for casual traders.
-After testing DTP for several days, I found it focuses on meeting very specialized needs compared to what I think are the best platforms for day trading for individual traders.
+In this guide, you'll see my picks for the best DAS Trader Pro brokers.

 Why you can trust StockBrokers.com